RushikeshHarne/aws-terraform-backend-bootstrap/README.md

   │  bootstrap/  │                │  network/    │                │  app/        │
   │  tfstate     │                │  tfstate     │                │  tfstate     │
   └──────────────┘                └──────────────┘                └──────────────┘
-text```

 ---
-📑 How To Use This Foundation in Your Infrastructure
+## 📑 How To Use This Foundation in Your Infrastructure
 ⚙️ Phase 1: Prerequisites & AWS Configuration
 1. Set Up GitHub Actions Secrets
 In your GitHub Repository, navigate to Settings $\rightarrow$ Secrets and variables $\rightarrow$ Actions and add: